Starring-Tallulah Bankhead, Walter Slezak

 Alfred Hitchcock, well-known for big, bouncy, suspenseful productions, creates a stripped-down, intimate story of adventures while adrift on a survival boat, leaving plenty of tension and peril.
 Lifeboat (1944), now teetering on extinction from memory save for fans of the director, deserves appreciation and respect for the brilliant direction and wonderful cinematography alone.
 The film was met with controversy and some derision for sympathetic depictions of a German U-boat captain (Walter Slezak) amid the horrors of World War II.

 Lifeboat plays out like a more cerebral version of a disaster film.
 Think- a smart man’s version of The Poseidon Adventure (1972), which is said with love since it’s one of my favorite films.
-But with Lifeboat, there is a darkness and a sadness missing from 1970’s disaster films that were more lightweight.
+But with Lifeboat, darkness and a sense of sadness is missing from the 1970s more lightweight disaster films.
 The black-and-white camerawork helps tremendously as does the mist, the rain, and even the strong beating sun.
 The weather elements play an important role and are characters themselves.

 My favorite character is Connie, and Bankhead is a pure delight in the bitchy, no-nonsense role.
 She enshrouds the camera from the first scene.
 Reminiscent of Bette Davis, the actress has a similar composure, stance, and trademark cigarette, but slowly reveals her insecurities and desperation.
 What fun she is to watch!

-A tender and poignant scene occurs at the end of the film and is lovely to witness especially given the tumultuous time of the mid 1940’s.
+A tender and poignant scene occurs at the end of the film and is lovely to witness especially given the tumultuous time of the mid-1940s.
 A drifting young German soldier attempts to board and shoot at the survivors but is apprehended.
-Disputes occur, but instead of shooting or casting the lad over board to drown, he is saved and presumably provided food and water.
-He inquires why they don’t kill him?
+Disputes occur, but instead of shooting or casting the lad overboard to drown, he is saved and presumably provided food and water.
+Does he inquire why they don’t kill him?
 The message is powerful and anti-war.

 After decades of underexposure and playing second or third fiddle to other Hitchcock masterpieces, Lifeboat (1944) is finally getting a bit of notice and acclaim.
 Here’s to hoping the trend will continue as the film contains enough frights and perils to keep anyone guessing which characters will sink and which will swim.
 Perhaps not the best watch on a cruise ship or other watery surfaces, the escapade will delight most fans of classic black-and-white thrill cinema.